canonical/observability/decision-records/2025-03-20--node-exporter-otelcol-adr.md

 hello-world_baz 6.4 from Canonical✓ installed
 ```

-Now we verify that both instance are installed:
+Now we verify that all instances were installed:

 ```shell
 $ sudo snap list | grep hello